The Department maintains an impressive collection of Mass Spectrometry, NMR Spectroscopy, Optical Characterization and X-Ray facilities.

 An HP GC/MSD is a dedicated GC-EI MS low resolution instrument for routine GC/MS analyses of volatile and semi-volatile organic compounds including reaction mixtures.

 NMR spectroscopy is a highly sensitive technique in probing molecular structure and dynamics of chemical compounds, polymers and biomolecules.
-The in-house NMR Facility is currently home to four solution-state NMR spectrometers: Varian 400, 500, and 600 MHz spectrometers and a Bruker 800 MHz spectrometer.
+The in-house NMR Facility is currently home to five solution-state NMR spectrometers at 400, 500, and 600 MHz fields.
+Among them is a newly installed, state-of-the-art 500 MHz Bruker spectrometer equipped with a cryoprobe and an automatic sample lift.
 All spectrometers are equipped with multiple solution-state NMR probes for direct or indirect detection of 1H/19F and low frequency nuclei such as 13C, 31P, and 15N.
-The 600 and 800 MHz spectrometers are also each equipped with a cryoprobe.
-The state-of-the-art, cryogenically cooled probes provide significantly enhanced 1H and/or 13C sensitivity relative to room temperature probes, reducing experiment time up to 20 fold and making it possible for the detection of small-quantity of material.
-The high-field spectrometers along with the cryoprobes are ideal for biomolecular protein NMR.
-They are also being used for challenging small molecule projects, such as studies of low-quantity of natural products.
-The 400 and 500 MHz NMR spectrometers are dedicated to the needs of the synthetic chemists.
-Experiments conducted at the Facility range from routine 1D and 2D experiments for small molecule and polymer analysis at natural abundance to complex 3D and 4D multinuclear correlated experiments for protein structure determination using isotope-labeled samples.
+These spectrometers are dedicated to the needs of chemistry and materials research with the 600 MHz instrument also used for biomolecular NMR research.
+Experiments conducted at the Facility range from routine 1D and 2D experiments for small molecule and polymer analysis at natural abundance to complex 3D and 4D multinuclear correlated experiments for proteins using isotope-labeled samples.
 All instruments are user-operated and are open to researchers with 24/7 access after proper training.
-User training is offered throughout the year in group and mostly hands-on individual sessions.
-Technical assistance is readily available in data collection and analysis.
+User training is offered throughout the year in mostly hands-on individual sessions.
+Technical assistance is readily available for data collection and analysis.

-The NMR user lab of the Department of Chemistry and Biochemistry collaborates with the Spectroscopy Facility of the Materials Research Laboratory (MRL), operated by Dr. Jerry Hu.
-The MRL-supported NMR facility is also available to all users on campus, and offers complementary capabilities, including solid state NMR instrumentation at 300 and 500 MHz, solution NMR instrumentation at 500 and 600 MHz, a CW Electron Paramagnetic Resonance (EPR) spectrometer and NMR imaging and diffusometry instrumentation.
-The laboratory of Prof. Han offers other dedicated capabilities, including pulsed EPR and dynamic nuclear polarization NMR at 10 and 200 GHz.
+The NMR lab of the Department of Chemistry and Biochemistry collaborates with the Spectroscopy Facility of the Materials Research Laboratory (MRL).
+The MRL-supported NMR facility is also available to all users on campus, and offers complementary capabilities, including solid state NMR instrumentation from 400 to 800 MHz, a CW Electron Paramagnetic Resonance (EPR) spectrometer and NMR imaging and diffusometry instrumentation.
+The laboratory of Professor Han offers other dedicated capabilities, including pulsed EPR and dynamic nuclear polarization NMR at 10 and 200 GHz.

 Facility Manager and Spectroscopist: Dr. Hongjun Zhou; email@example.com